 CCWater can offer you help and advice.
-Please contact them using the details given at the end of this guide.

 5.5 What will happen if I don't pay?

 If you don't pay your bill, or don't keep to a payment arrangement that we have agreed with you, we'll take the following steps to recover the debt: